 I used a Kreg Jig Clamp to hold the planks in place in order to secure them with the screws.

 I sanded the table top smooth with my Ryobi cordless orbital sander.
-At this point the table top is still not attached to the base.

 In order to attach the table top to the base, I drilled more pocket holes around the skirt of the table base.